 3. Understand and use your tools correctly

 As a professional electrician, it’s always good to review the tools you use and the science behind how they get the job done right.
-Constantly working around the risk of being electrocuted or shocked requires tools that prevent the current flow from an electrical source.
+Constantly working around the risk of being electrocuted or shocked requires tools that provide electrical shock prevention to stop the current flow from an electrical source.
 These tools are non-conductive, or insulating, meaning they do not easily allow the flow of a current.
-Many top brands like Wiha Tools provide a wide collection of insulated pliers, cutters, screwdrivers, and more.
+Many top brands, like Wiha Tools, provide a wide collection of insulated pliers, cutters, screwdrivers, and more.

 Plus, each hand tool is made for a specific task in a specific way.
 Improper use of tools can cause damage to electrical equipment, which increases the level of danger for you and others on the jobsite.